Earn while you Learn. We are looking to add quality individuals to our team and will train you for working in corrections.

 Complete the application online.

-Applicants must receive an acceptable score on a standard written examination, which includes math, grammar, spelling comprehension, and sentence structure.
+Applicants must receive an acceptable score on a standard written assessment, which includes math, grammar, spelling comprehension, and sentence structure.

 To uphold the integrity of the Office, all applicants must undergo an extensive pre-employment character background and criminal history check, as well as polygraph and drug tests.